 What would you do if you could have two passports?

-Dual citizenship can offer a lot of benefits.
+There are many answers to that question.
+But in short, dual citizenship can offer a lot of benefits.

 For example, dual citizenship holders can travel without having to apply for a visa each time.
 They can also work in any country they choose and are protected by both of their countries’ laws.